GrahamMThomas/RoR2_Faster-Games/README.md

 Games should be about 2.5x-3x faster.

 Make sure you select `Faster` difficulty before playing with this mod.
+All members of your party must have the mod installed.

 ## Game modifications